 Aging is a natural process that occurs with all organisms.
 Here I focus on aging people and how to avoid illness and age-related symptoms - wrinkles, decreased body strength and endurance, bone fracture, atherosclerosis and increased risk of cancer.
 Age in humans is not clearly defined.
 For women, senescence is a climacteric (45-60 years).
-The late climacterium (50+ years) is uncommon, but it occurs as well as 55-year-old mums.
+Late climacterium (50+ years) is uncommon, but it occurs as well as 55-year-old mums.
 (This is no excuse for those who neglect their biological duty when they are 16, they are the most fertile and have the best chance of having a healthy baby.)
 In men whose lives are traditionally somewhat more dangerous and slower, old age comes a little later.
 An old man can be clearly identified as a man older than 65 years, but they often retain residual fertility up to a high age.

 Biological mechanisms of aging

 Man belongs to long-lived mammals highly resistant to aging .
 Human tissues, including the brain, are continually repaired throughout life, and our cancer resistance is excellent among mammals.
-While other mammals die at the age of just a few years (rodents for 2 years, beasts of 10 years), our immune system reliably destroys dozens of malignant tumors in our lives, so cancer has a chance at us when we are old and our immune activity will decrease.
+While other mammals die at the age of a few years (rodents for 2 years, beasts of 10 years), our immune system reliably destroys dozens of malignant tumors in our lives, so cancer has a chance at us when we are old and our immune activity is will decrease.
 Age in man comes as if suddenly, usually between 65-70 years of life, when the impenetrable dilapidation of various organ systems suddenly multiplies and one day finds out that he can no longer manage a small part of his previous physical performance.

 Reducing telomere and Hayflick's limit